Tape is dead! Long live the tape! - Part II

 1,5TB for monthly full, 1,5TB for weekly full, and a couple of GB for differential/ incremental backups

 4TB 7.2K RPM Self-Encrypting Near-Line SAS 6Gbps 3.5in Hot-plug Hard Drive,FIPS140-2 [$836.85] --> but the PowerVault MD3800i has only 12 units, so actually we would need to buy a new storage system

 2x LTO-6Media1PK [ea. $69.57] --> $139.14

 When buying a new storage device the SAN storage is at least $6000 more expensive than the tape library.
 Buying new tapes compared to buying new disks is substantially cheaper.

 To take another angle into account, tapes are more cost effective energy wise.
-NovaStor’s Whitepaper ‘Green-IT’ states that using ‘tape libraries as backup medium for less frequently used data, energy consumption is additionally reduced.
+Using tape libraries as backup medium for less frequently used data, results in a reduction in energy consumption.
 A tape library of course consumes power too, but requires much less in the way of cooling.
 Their storage […] is offline, meaning energy-neutral.’
 A disk instead is spinning all the time, thus is not only requiring energy all the time, but also needs to be cooled more than a tape.

 4) Tapes are not reliable and die young

 Before I start talking about which solution is most reliable, I’d like to mention: Both in combination!

 I already mentioned the review of privacy and retention policies.
 One part of this review is the offsite data protection.
 Backing up to a tape and personally put the tape in a safe, is less threatening then sending business critical data through a maybe unsecured line to a server who knows where.
 Backup to disk to tape helps improving the sense of security.